Humanities (HUM) Course Listings

 HUM 126Arts Magazine Publication III

-Instructs and guides students through the third and final stage in an annual publication process for creating and editing The Salal Review (Lower Columbia College¿s literary and visual arts magazine).
-Students in this stage of the publication process work primarily with multimedia art submissions (not suitable for print): marketing for, collecting, critiquing, and creating a design plan for various forms of multimedia art to be displayed in the annual digital magazine.
+Instructs and guides students through the third and final stage in an annual publication process, including creating and editing The Salal Review (Lower Columbia College¿s literary, visual, and performing arts magazine).
+Students in this stage of the publication process work primarily with performance art submissions (not suitable for print): marketing for, collecting, critiquing, and creating design directives for how various forms of performance art should be displayed in digital formats.
 Students will also finalize the print and digital publication process for the year and host a publication launch party for the campus and community.
-Students may repeat HUM 126 for a maximum of two quarters, not to exceed 6 credits total.
-Credit hour enrollment determines student workload for the publication process.
+Students may take a total of six classes (HUM 124, HUM 125, HUM 126, all repeatable for credit) to complete two years of publication studies.
+Credit hours determine student workload and delegation of publication tasks.
 Lab hours are required for this course.

 Prerequisites: None